Skip to main content

 ├── chain: "polygon"

-Each wallet holds a single asset on one chain.
-Read its current balance with GET /wallets/{id}/balance.
-Creating a wallet: POST /customers/{id}/wallets with the customer in the path and a body specifying asset and chain.
-Returns immediately.
-The wallet is active and ready to receive.
-Funding a wallet: Send crypto directly to the wallet’s address, or use the on-ramp flows (cash-in today; virtual accounts and deposit addresses in early access) to convert fiat.
+Each custodial wallet holds a single asset on one chain and has an on-chain address.
+The type field is internal for OMS-managed wallets. blockchainAsset resolves the on-chain identity of the asset (protocol, chain ID, and token ID).
+Creating a wallet: POST /customers/{customerId}/wallets with asset and chain.
+Returns the created wallet record.
+Listing wallets: GET /customers/{customerId}/wallets returns the customer’s wallets, one per asset and chain.
+Reading a balance: GET /wallets/{walletId}/balance returns the wallet’s current balance for its asset and chain, along with an estimated value in the requested currency.
+Funding a wallet: Send crypto directly to the wallet’s address, or use the on-ramp flows (cash-in, virtual accounts, deposit addresses) to convert fiat.
 Multiple wallets: A customer can have more than one wallet, for different currencies, use cases, or segregation needs.

 Virtual accounts

 A bank account number wired to a customer’s wallet.
-Fiat deposits auto-convert to USDC.
+Fiat deposits auto-convert to crypto.

 Virtual Account